 Anti-Saccharomyces cerevisiae antibodies (ASCA) is a marker of GI inflammation.
 In one study, an elevated ASCA conferred a 3.5-4.4 fold risk of bipolar disorder.
 ASCA also correlated with food antibodies in bipolar patients, and with antibodies to measles and T. gondii in patients with recent onset psychosis bipolar disorder.24

 Higher levels of antibodies against certain gut bacteria are found in depressed patients relative to controls.
 This suggests a “leaky gut” in which germs are escaping the intestines.
 The bacteria could be either the primary cause of the systemic inflammation leading to leaky gut, or they could be a secondary factor which further intensifies systemic inflammation.25

 Gum disease is associated with depression.26 While some would say that gum disease is due to depression causing poor dental hygiene, it could partially be just the reverse.
-Many systemic diseases have been associated with oral infection – a topic we will discuss another time.
+Many systemic diseases have been associated with oral infection – a topic I will discuss another time.
 It could be that the infection exacerbates depression.
 Or it could be that gum disease is a sign of a systemic disease process, and hence another indication that depression has definite physiological causes.

 Candida Infection as a Cause of Depression

 A 2016 study found a link between some psychiatric disorders and Candida infection: